Alternative Septic System Operation & Maintenance

 Media Filter Systems

 A media filter is an another type of alternative system.
 This is mostly self-explanatory.
 Wastewater passes across a packed bed of media which filters or removes the pathogens and organic matter.
-The media is packed within a module or container constructed of fiberglass, plastic or concrete.
+A fiberglass, plastic, or concrete container holds the media.
 The type of media is varied and includes peat moss, coconut fiber, sand, polystyrene pellets and synthetic textile sheets.
 Colonies of aerobic bacteria and other micro/macroorganisms live within the media and participate in the treatment process.
-The effluent is collected at the bottom of the filter module and is transported to the drainfield for dispersal or is recirculated back through the system to allow for nutrient reduction.
+The effluent collects at the bottom of the filter module, and transported to the drainfield for dispersal or recirculated back through the system to allow for nutrient reduction.

 Media filters treat wastewater to the highest levels and are less susceptible to shock from wastewater flow variations.
-However, there is a higher cost associated with these systems, both with installation and maintenance.
-For instance, peat moss and coconut fiber are biodegradable, which means the media breaks down over time and needs to be replaced.
+Media filter systems have a higher cost of ownership.
+Peat moss and coconut fiber are biodegradable and need to be replaced over time.
 But, with the proper use, operation and maintenance, these systems can perform at a high level for many years.

 Some alternative septic systems utilize a combination of anaerobic, aerobic, and packed bed media methods.
 In this case, the anaerobic component is usually a “trash” compartment or a separate septic tank.
 The aerobic function still operates the same way, but the bacteria colonies fixed themselves to a synthetic media instead of floating in suspension, and the oxygen passes over them.

 Hybrid systems require special care and attention, similar to the aerobic system.
-Typically, the trash tanks need to be pumped out every 2 years.
+Trash tanks require pumping-out every 2 years.
 They tend to be less expensive than the media filters at installation, but require regular maintenance and adjustments to perform properly.